ology/techn.ology.net/blog/2022/01/17/if-mozart-were-a-programmer/index.markdown

 This creates a name for each numbered subroutine and then returns a reference to that subroutine - one for treble and one for bass.

-For the second, I just get a random integer, that is the size of the treble subroutine list, from 1 to the maximum number of bars to play:
+For the second, I do one of two things depending on whether we are given a specific choice: Either get the user defined choices, or get a random integer, that is the size of the treble subroutine list, from 1 to the maximum number of bars to play:

+    my @choices = $choice
+        ? map { $_ - 1 } split(/,/, $choice)
-    my @choices = map { int rand @barst } 1 .. $max;
+        : map { int rand @barst } 1 .. $max;

 Technically, this should be the sum of two dice...
 But that is the same thing as choosing at random.